muzzarellimj/check/README.md

 #### Un-registration at `/unregister/:id`

 This is similar to `/api/unregister/:id`, except the server responses by rendering ejs and display information/ error.

+### Item Searching

+#### Search at `/search/:query`

+The search API can be used via the search bar or by `/search/:query`, replacing `:query` with your query string.
+If the query string is contains spaces when using /search/:query replace the spaces with dashes.
+This search API does not do keyword search functions it will search for the whole string entered.
+If nothing matches your query, it will show the nav bar with nothing else.
+You can delete from this list, and it will affect the entire list. the search API uses `list.ejs` to display the list of results.

+The search bar sends a GET to `/search` holding string q.
+The `/search` module formats q properly and then redirects to `/search/:query`, where `:query` is replaced with the properly formatted q.